pepkit/peppy/doc/source/models.rst

 This is a work in progress, but you can find more information and examples in the `API <api.html>`_.

+**Exploration:**

+To interact with the various ``models`` and become acquainted with their features and behavior, there is a lightweight module that provides small working versions of a couple of the core objects.
+Specifically, from within the ``tests`` directory, the Python code in the ``tests.interactive`` module can be copied and pasted into an interpreter.
+This provides a ``Project`` instance called ``proj`` and a ``PipelineInterface`` instance called ``pi``.
+Additionally, this provides logging information in great detail, affording visibility into some what's happening as the ``models`` are created and used.

 .. _extending-sample-objects: